alwaysdata/documentation/content/accounts/billing/upgrade-your-plan/index.en.md

 In the following cases, contact [support](https://admin.alwaysdata.com/support/add/):

-- Take out a VPS or dedicated server (or change its configuration / commitment period),
+- Take a [Private Cloud]({{< ref "accounts/billing/private-cloud-prices" >}}) (or change its configuration / commitment period),
-- Move the accounts to a VPS or dedicated server (and vice versa): the accounts are "black boxes" that the support team can easily move from one server to another without touching its content,
+- Move the accounts to a Private Cloud server (and vice versa): the accounts are "black boxes" that the support team can easily move from one server to another without touching its content,
 - Change the commitment period for an IP subscription.

 ## Prorata refund